daily-ops/linux-cheat-sheets/commands/kubectl.md

 - Adding the option `-o wide` to the command to see more details.
 - Adding the option `-o yaml` to render yaml definition of the resource.
 - Adding the option `-n <namespace>` or `--namespace <namespace>` to choose specific namespace.
-- Adding the option `--all-namespaces` to include resources from all namespaces.
+- Adding the option `--all-namespaces` or `-A` to include resources from all namespaces.

 |Command|Alternative|Description|
 |----|-----|-----|